 The university owns licenses of many software packages, many of which may be downloaded from the WSE IT website.
-Please visit http://wseit.engineering.jhu.edu/software-downloads/ to learn more.

 9. Student Disability Services

 The Office of Student Disability Services (SDS) assists full-time undergraduate and graduate students in the Krieger School of Arts and Sciences and the Whiting School of Engineering with disability concerns, in compliance with the provisions of the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.
 SDS assists the University community in understanding the effects of disabilities and in eliminating the physical, technical, attitudinal and programmatic barriers that limit the range of opportunities for students with disabilities, as well as provides individuals with reasonable accommodations.
 The SDS maintains and protects the confidentiality of individual records as required by law.